Rheged: Etymology

 The origin of the name Rheged has been described as "problematic".
-One Brittonic-language solution is that the name may be a compound of rö-, a prefix meaning "great", and cę:d meaning "wood, forest" (c.f.
-Welsh coed) although the expected form in Welsh would be *Rhygoed.
+One Brittonic-language solution is that the name may be a compound of rö-, a prefix meaning "great", and cę:d meaning "wood, forest" (cf. Welsh coed) although the expected form in Welsh would be *Rhygoed.
 If association of the name with cę:d is correct, the prefix may be rag-, meaning "before, adjacent to, opposite".
 Derivation from the element reg, which with the suffix -ed has connotations of "generosity", is another possibility.

 Location

 The name Rheged appears regularly as an epithet of Urien (a late 6th-century king of Rheged) in a number of early Welsh poems and royal genealogies.
 His victories over the Anglian chieftains of Bernicia in the second half of the 6th century are recorded by Nennius and celebrated by the bard Taliesin, who calls him "Ruler of Rheged".
 He is thus placed squarely in the North of Britain and perhaps specifically in Westmorland when referred to as "Ruler of Llwyfenydd" (identified with the Lyvennet Valley).
 Later legend associates Urien with the city of Carlisle (the Roman Luguvalium), only twenty-five miles away; Higham suggests that Rheged was "broadly conterminous with the earlier Civitas Carvetiorum, the Roman administrative unit based on Carlisle".
 Although it is possible that Rheged was merely a stronghold, it was not uncommon for sub-Roman monarchs to use their kingdom's name as an epithet.
-It is generally accepted, therefore, that Rheged was a kingdom covering a large part of modern Cumbria.

 Place-name evidence, e.g., Dunragit (possibly "Fort of Rheged") suggests that, at least in one period of its history, Rheged included Dumfries and Galloway.
 Recent archaeological excavations at Trusty's Hill, a vitrified fort near Gatehouse of Fleet, and the analysis of its artefacts in the context of other sites and their artefacts have led to claims that the kingdom was centred on Galloway early in the 7th century.

 Interpretations of another place-name, with even less certainty, indicate that Rheged could also have reached as far south as Rochdale in Greater Manchester, recorded in the Domesday Book as Recedham.
 The River Roch on which Rochdale stands was recorded in the 13th century as Rached or Rachet.
 Such names may derive from Old English reced "hall or house".
 However, no other place names originating from this Old English element exist, which makes this derivation unlikely.
 If they are not of English origin, these place-names may incorporate the element 'Rheged' precisely because they lay on or near its borders.
 Certainly Urien's kingdom stretched eastward at one time, as he was also "Ruler of Catraeth" (Catterick in North Yorkshire).

+It is accepted by most scholars, therefore, that Rheged was a kingdom covering a large part of modern Cumbria as well as areas of Dumfries and Galloway and extended, for some of its history, into present day Yorkshire.